peelframework/peel/manual/bundle-basics.md

 ## Components

-The principle components in a bundle can be seen as follows.
+The entries in the above list can be principally grouped as follows.

 ### Peel CLI and Logs

-The Peel command line tool will become your best friend!
+The Peel command line tool.
 Invoke it without arguments to see the list of supported commands.
+While running, the Peel CLI spawns and executes various OS processes.
 While running, the Peel CLI spawns and executes OS processes.
-In the log folder, you will find the `stdout` and `stderr` output of these processes, as well as a copy of the actual console output produced by the Peel CLI.
+In the log folder, you will find the `stdout` and `stderr` output of these processes, as well as a copy of the actual console output produced by Peel itself.

 ### Configurations and Definitions